K0IN/wasm_stuff/async_call_from_c/README.md

 What|Description
 --------|-----------
-`main.c` | this uses async.h for this will fetch [hello.txt](hello.txt) and return its length `main.js` | this file provides object storage, initialization of the wasm and the main event loop
+`main.c` | this uses async.h for async functions to fetch [hello.txt](hello.txt) and return its length `main.js` | this file provides object handling, initialization of the wasm and the main event loop

 ## Example